Alice Spigelman

 Alice Eve-Marie Spigelman AM is a Hungarian-born Australian clinical psychologist, writer and human rights advocate.
-She is currently chair of Sculpture by the Sea.
+She was previously chair of Sculpture by the Sea.
 Her most recent book is The Budapest Job, a thriller set in 1989, at the time of the collapse of the Soviet Union.
 She has written a play A Kind of Reunion, to be premiered in Sydney, NSW in December 2020.

 Early life and education

 Spigelman was born in Hungary and came to Sydney with her family in 1956.
 On arrival in Sydney, with little English, she started school at Santa Sabina College.
 She has a BA and MA and a postgraduate Diploma in Clinical Psychology from the University of Sydney.

 Career

 Following publication of her biography of architect Harry Seidler, Spigelman gave a speech on him at The Sydney Institute in April 2011 which was subsequently published in Sydney Papers, vol. 13, no. 2 in 2001.

 Spigelman was, at one time, marketing director of The Benevolent Society, director of the Bundanon Trust, National Institute of Dramatic Art, Australian Institute of Music and the Rural Leadership Program.
 She became a director of Australia for UNHCR in February 2006 and was chair of the Women's Projects Committee in 2014.
 Spigelman was a member of the Advisory Council, Faculty of Built Environment at the University of New South Wales.
 She is also a member of the advisory board of the Kinchela Boys Home Aboriginal Corporation, which helps members of the Stolen Generation to take control of their future.

 Spigelman joined the Board of Sculpture by the Sea in 2010 and became chair in 2016.